An Evening with A2S

 Back by popular demand… our deliciously fun chefs event!
 Join Access to Success on Thursday, September 21, 2017 at 6 p.m. for our annual benefit dinner Soulful Supper, A Chef’s Event, featuring Joe Kindred (Kindred Restaurant, Davidson, N.C.), Cody Suddreth (Rooster’s Wood-Fired Kitchen, Charlotte, N.C.) and Geoff Schneider (The Peddler Steakhouse, Greenville, S.C.).
 Hello, Sailor (Cornelius, N.C.), Bruce Moffett of Moffett Group (Barrington’s Restaurant, Good Food on Montford and Stagioni: Four Seasons of Food of Charlotte, N.C.), and Troy Gagliardo (WU’s Cajun Sea Food) (Charlotte, N.C.) have joined the exciting lineup, and beer, wine and coffee will be provided by D9 Brewing Company (Cornelius, N.C.), Free Range Brewing (Charlotte, N.C.), Childress Vineyards (Lexington, N.C.) and Sycamore Coffee (Mooresville, N.C.).

-A A2S is the annual benefit dinner to support A2S programming.
+An Evening with A2S is the annual benefit dinner to support A2S programming.
 A2S is an international, education nonprofit that provides sustainable programs that generate positive change for Nigerian children and their community.
 The evening will include hands-on experiences to share about A2S programs in Nigeria – including our Basketball & Empowerment Camp, the Entrepreneurship Incubator and the After School Academy, as well as music and silent and live auctions.

 Sponsored by Coca-Cola Bottling Company Consolidated, Carolina Pet Place, Independence Consulting, Unity Presbyterian Church and The Richards Group, Keller Williams Realty.